7 Important Reasons To Turn Back During An Adventure

 4. Gear / Supplies

 It happens all the time… People go on an adventure and don’t bring along the necessary gear and supplies.
 Either they don’t plan, forget, or don’t think they need certain items.
 I have to say when I started partaking in outdoor adventures; initially I was the same way.
 However, after a few rude awakenings, I made a promise to myself that never again would I be unprepared.
-This past August, I went to hike The Labyrinth at the Mohonk Mountain House lodge in New Paltz, New York with my cousin.
+In 2015, I went to hike The Labyrinth at the Mohonk Mountain House lodge in New Paltz, New York with my cousin.
 It is a gem of a trail which begins near the hotel lake and forces you to navigate through enormous rock boulders.
 As we were finalizing our packs in the parking lot, I noticed that he did not bring much water or food with him.
 I asked him about it, (specifically citing the heat) and he said he doesn’t need much to keep him going.
 I smirked and secretly put an extra water bottle and some energy gels in my pack.
 One hour into our hiking adventure I noticed that he was dangerously low on water and out of food.
 I handed him the supplies and he smiled with relief.

 Fortunately for my cousin, I had the extra supplies with me.
 Having the right supplies is absolutely critical.
 If I had not brought extra with me in the car we would have not had even begun the hike on that hot summer day.